BSmalls6/homework_6/README.md

-# Unit 06 Server-Side APIs Homework: Weather Dashboard
+# Unit 06 Server-Side ApIs Homework: Weather Dashboard

-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-In this homework assignment, your challenge is to build a weather dashboard using the OpenWeather API.
+Developers are often tasked with retrieving data from another application's ApI and using it in the context of their own.
+Third-party ApIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
+In this homework assignment, your challenge is to build a weather dashboard using the OpenWeather ApI.

 ## Instructions